To contact the Office of the Vice Chancellor, please email: firstname.lastname@example.org.

-The NYU Abu Dhabi Vice Chancellor is the highest ranking administrative office at the University.
-Working closely with students, faculty, staff, and administrators the Vice Chancellor oversees all academic, administrative, and operational affairs for NYU Abu Dhabi.
-The Vice Chancellor is an active contributor to the leadership of NYU globally and a vibrant, visible presence within the intellectual and cultural life of Abu Dhabi.
+The NYU Abu Dhabi Vice Chancellor is the chief executive of the University and its campus.
+Working closely with faculty, students, staff, and administrators, the Vice Chancellor oversees all academic, administrative, and operational affairs for NYU Abu Dhabi.
+The Vice Chancellor serves on the Senior Leadership Team of NYU in New York and globally, and is a vibrant, visible presence in the intellectual and cultural life of Abu Dhabi.

 She received her undergraduate degree, magna cum laude, from Williams College, where she was elected to Phi Beta Kappa.
 She received her Masters and her PhD from NYU's Institute of Fine Arts.